AnoukSmet/Brain-Quizzers/README.md

 The test has passed all the criteria and works like planned.

 ### Answer Validation

+#### User stories: As a user, I would like to know the correct answer when answered incorrectly.

 * **Plan**
 When correct answer was selected, the choice should highlight in a green color and show a 'thumbs up' icon.